 Unless you’re a power-player who has a fancy private office, you’re most likely working in close proximity to your colleagues.
 This means that someone close to you will be sneezing or coughing and spreading germs on your desk.

 Before you panic and do an elaborate homage to Bubble Boy, you should look into practical things you can do to make sure you’re not picking up your coworkers’ illness.
-Buy some Lysol wipes and clean your desk after the end of each workday.
+Buy some alcohol wipes and clean your desk after the end of each workday.
 Try your best to avoid eating at your desk so your food doesn’t come into contact with bacteria that accumulates throughout the day.
-It's also worth investing in some desk-side vitamins and cold medicine.
+It's also worth investing in some desk-side vitamins.

-One study found that over 40% of workers feel that their job is “extremely stressful.”
+One study found that over 40 percent of workers feel that their job is “extremely stressful.”
 Experiencing stress at work can be particularly troubling because there’s an implicit expectation that you shouldn’t complain to your colleagues.